Succession fans seethe at LA Times for publishing major spoiler

-‘I genuinely can’t believe it’: LA Times receives backlash for publishing major Succession spoiler
+LA Times receives backlash for publishing major Succession spoiler: ‘I genuinely can’t believe it’

 Warning – Major spoilers ahead for ‘Succession’